-Throughout their native and introduced ranges, cutthroat trout vary widely in size, coloration and habitat selection.
+Throughout their native and introduced ranges, cutthroat trout vary widely in size, coloration, and habitat selection.
 Their coloration can range from golden to gray to green on the back.
-Cutthroat trout can generally be distinguished from rainbow trout by the presence of basibranchial teeth at the base of tongue and a maxillary that extends beyond the posterior edge of the eye.
-Depending on subspecies, strain and habitat, most have distinctive red, pink, or orange linear marks along the underside of their mandibles in the lower folds of the gill plates.
-These markings are responsible for the common name "cutthroat", first given to the trout by outdoor writer Charles Hallock in an 1884 article in The American Angler.
+Cutthroat trout can generally be distinguished from rainbow trout by the presence of basibranchial teeth at the base of the tongue and a maxillary that extends beyond the posterior edge of the eye.
+Depending on subspecies, strain, and habitat, most have distinctive red, pink, or orange linear marks along the underside of their mandibles in the lower folds of the gill plates.
+These markings are responsible for the common name "cutthroat," first given to the trout by outdoor writer Charles Hallock in an 1884 article in The American Angler.

 The back and sides of Dolly Varden are olive green or muddy gray, shading to white on the belly.
 The body has scattered pale yellow or pinkish-yellow spots.
 There are no black spots or wavy lines on the body or fins.
 Small red spots are present on the lower sides.
 These are frequently indistinct.
 The fins are plain and unmarked except for a few light spots on the base of the caudal fin rays.
 S. malma is extremely similar in appearance to the bull trout (S. confluentus) and Arctic char (S. alpinus), so much so that they are sometimes referred to as "native char" without a distinction.